jahnavi1111/pneuma_replicate/README.md

 ## Getting Started

+If you would like to try `Pneuma` without installation, you can use our [Colab notebook](https://colab.research.google.com/github/TheDataStation/Pneuma/blob/main/quickstart.ipynb).
+For local installation, you will need a **GPU with at least 20 GB of VRAM** to load and prompt both the LLM and embedding model.
+Support for third-party APIs such as OpenAI is currently a work in progress (WIP).

+### Local Installation

 To ensure smooth installation and usage, we **strongly recommend** installing `Miniconda` (follow [this](https://docs.anaconda.com/miniconda/install/)).
 Then, create a new environment and install the CUDA Toolkit:

 ```bash